HIV and Hepatitis C

-Fellows will devote 100% of their time to their research efforts.
+Fellows will devote the majority of their time to their research efforts.
 The primary goal of the third year is to complete and publish ongoing work such that the fellow is in an outstanding position to apply for an NIH career development award, or similar foundation funding.

 Cohorts and datasets with which fellows can develop projects